LlewBach/cydymiaith/TESTING.md

 - For All or Group?: All
 - Title: "Comment CRUD testing"
 - Description: "testing"
-2) On the post, click the 'Comments' link.
+2) On the post, click the 'View Comments' link.
 The user should be directed to a page displaying the post with a comment box beneath.
 3) In the comment box, type in "Comment creation test" and press 'Submit'.
 Check the following:
 - The page should reload
 - a flash message "Comment Added" should display
--  the new comment should be visible beneath the comment box
+-  the new comment should be visible beneath the comment box and be right-aligned
-- the post's Comments number should have updated from 'O Comments' to '1 Comments'
+- the post's Comments number should have updated from 'Comments (0)' to 'Comments (1)'

 Test result: Pass

 #### Comment Editing

 1) On the comments page for the 'Comment CRUD testing' post, click on the 'Edit' link for the new comment.
 The user should be taken to a page with an 'Edit Comment' text box that's populated with the previous comment.
 2) Edit the comment to 'Comment edit test'.
-Press 'Save'.
+Press 'Save Edit'.
 3) Check that:
 - The user is taken back to the comments page for the post
 - A flash message reads 'Comment Edited'